Working Capital Adjustments in an Acquisition.

 Working capital can be measured on a net basis or as a ratio.
 For example, if current assets are $1M and current liabilities are $750k then net working capital is $250k and the working capital ratio is 1.33.
 In this case there is positive working capital.
 If current liabilities are greater than current assets then the company is said to have negative working capital.

-Items requiring judgement include:
+Items requiring attention in an acquisition include:

 - Cash; what is the right amount to support the business

 - Accounts receivable; typically accounts receivable aged greater than 90 days are not recognized;

 - Inventory; it must be current, sale-able and of an appropriate size;

 - Any stretched accounts should be examined for its cause and the potential impact on the customer /supplier relationship.